 When the National Museum of Hungary and EMI wanted a piano mover to transport Beethoven’s original Broadwood Fortepiano on a European Tour who do you think they asked?
-Yes, you guessed it they came to your Kent-based family run removals company, Colin Batt Removals.
+Yes, you guessed it they came to your family-run, award-winning removals company, Colin Batt Removals.
 We were selected as the exclusive piano mover for this unique and priceless instrument during the Beethoven Broadwood Fortepiano Tour.

 The tour was to celebrate Beethoven’s genius.
 The idea was to play his best works using his original Broadwood Fortepiano on a European Tour.
 This required the exquisite instrument to be painstakingly restored to its original beauty and sound by David Winston of the Period Piano Company.
 After this we took the piano on a grand tour of Europe during which Melvyn Tan and EMI put on a series of concerts to celebrate the music and creativity of Beethoven .

 In 1817 Broadwood and Sons were the largest piano manufacturer in the world and were based in London.
 In 1817 Thomas Broadwood visited Beethoven in Vienna and after becoming close friends Thomas offered Beethoven one of his pianos as a gift.
 After returning to London Thomas Broadwood set about finding the best instrument for his new friend.

 To select the perfect instrument for the musical maestro Thomas Broadwood had 5 esteemed musicians select the best pianoforte they could find in his factory.
 They choose a 6-octave, triple stringed piano that was acclaimed to be the most perfect grand piano ever constructed.
 Before the piano was shipped Broadwood had the names of the 5 musicians engraved onto a plaque on the piano as well as an inscription onto the pin block that reads:

 This instrument is a proper gift from Thomas Broadwood of London to the great Beethoven.